On the Topologies on ind-Varieties and related Irreducibility Questions

 Let $\G$ be the group of polynomial automorphisms of the affine space $\AA^n$, where $n$ is a fixed number $\geq 2$.
 We prove in the next example that the ind-topology and the Zariski topology on $\G$ differ if we consider $\G$ as an affine ind-variety via the filtration given by the degree of an automorphism.

 \begin{exa} \lab{auto.exa} First, we define on $\G$ a filtration of affine varieties (via the degree).
-Let $\E$ be the set of polynomial endomorphisms of the affine space $\AA^n$ and let $\E_d$ be the subset of all $\varphi \in \E$ such that the Jacobian determinant lies in $k^\ast$.
+Let $\E$ be the set of polynomial endomorphisms of the affine space $\AA^n$ and let $\E_d$ be the subset of all $\varphi \in \E$ of degree $\leq d$.
 Denote by $U_d \subseteq \E_d$ the subset of all $\varphi \in \E_d$ such that $\Jac(\varphi) \in k^\ast$.
 One can see that $U_d \subseteq \E_d$ is a locally closed subset and it inherits the structure of an affine variety from $\E_d$.
 With Corollary 0.2 \cite{Ka1979Automorphism-group} and the estimate of the degree of the inverse of an automorphism due to \name{Gabber} (see Corollary 1.4 in \cite{BaCoWr1982The-Jacobian-conje}) one can deduce that $\G_d \subseteq U_d$ is a closed subset.
 Thus $\G_d$ is locally closed in $\E_d$ and it inherits the structure of an affine variety from $\E_d$.
 Moreover, one can see that $\G_d$ is closed in $\G_{d+1}$.
 In the following, we consider $\G$ as an affine ind-variety via the filtration $\G_1 \hookrightarrow \G_2 \hookrightarrow \ldots \,$ of affine varieties.

 We claim that the ind-topology and the Zariski topology on $\G$ differ.
 Consider the subset

 It is closed in $\G$ with respect to the ind-topology.
 We consider $M$ as an affine ind-variety via $M \defneq \varinjlim M \cap G_d$ and thus $M \simeq \AA^\infty$ as affine ind-varieties.
 According to Example \ref{top.exa} there exists a proper subset $Y \subsetneq M$ that is closed with respect to the ind-topology, but it is dense in $M$ with respect to the Zariski topology.
 Hence, every regular function on $\G$ vanishing on $Y$, vanishes also on $M$.
 This implies the claim. \end{exa}